WTFGeeks-Live/Unknown/README.md

 # Unknown
-FInd for yourself.
+Find for yourself.
 Helpful if you know what you are doing